riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ## Getting Started

-To get started, let's create a **Project** by opening Xcode and selecting the open the _Create a new Xcode project_ option in the **Welcome to Xcode** window (if it doesn't show up, press <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>1</kbd> to bring it up).
+To get started, let's create a **Project** by opening Xcode and selecting the _Create a new Xcode project_ option in the **Welcome to Xcode** window (if it doesn't show up, press <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>1</kbd> to bring it up).

 Select **Single View App** under the iOS tab and press next.

 ## Launch Screens

 A launch screen is what appears as soon as your app is launched, quickly replaced by your app's first screen.
-It allows your app to seem to lead faster.
+It allows your app to seem to loads faster.
 According to Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/launch-screen/), the launch screen should have placeholder UI elements that appear identical to your app's first screen, without any text — _since it won't be localized_.

 _Localized text means that it changes based on the user's device language settings._